DanBot-Hosting/pterodactyl-eggs/README.md

 # Contributing:

 Fork the Repository, make changes, make pull request.
 Simple enough.
 Devs will go over PR to check over it.
 If approved, it gets merged.
 If not, it gets closed.

+# FYI:

+WE ARE NOT ADDING NGINX TO THE EGG, IT'S CALLED ALL IN ONE BUT IT ISN'T, DEAL WITH IT.